Alice

 This is followed by the number of vowels, and:

-This is by no means hard and fast, but it is useful.
+This is by no means a standard system, but it is useful.

-For the sake of easy analysis, I'll not analyze pure length, tone or nasalization, just vowel quality.
-I will also not include diphthongs.
+For the sake of easy analysis, we will not analyze pure length, tone or nasalization, just vowel quality.
+Diphthongs won't be included either.

 One Vowel

-The Salish language Nuxálk has the system T3 (see the section on three vowels) below, but can be analyzed as having just /a/, with /i u/ analyzed as syllabic /j w/, since /n m/ also have syllabic forms.
-This would be 1a:
+There are very few modern languages that can be analyzed as having just one vowel, with the possibility of some Chadic languages and Nuxalk.
+Nuxálk, a Salish language, has the system T3 (see the section on three vowels) below, but can be analyzed as having just /a/, with /i u/ analyzed as syllabic /j w/, since /n m/ also have syllabic forms.

 a